-Evaluation studies examining SWPBS that used research quality measures, but did NOT employ experimental designs document both implementation of the core feature by typical school personnel, and either improved academic performance, or reductions in office discipline referrals.
+Evaluation and Quasi-Experimental studies examining SWPBS that used research quality measures, but did NOT employ experimental designs document both implementation of the core feature by typical school personnel, and either improved academic performance, or reductions in office discipline referrals.

 Barrett, S., Bradshaw, C., & Lewis-Palmer, T. (2008).
 Maryland state-wide PBIS initiative.
-Journal of Positive Behavior Interventions, 10, 1005-114.
+Journal of Positive Behavior Interventions, 10, 105-114.

-Benedict, E., Horner, R.H., & Squires, J. (in press).
+Benedict, E., Horner, R.H., & Squires, J. (2007).
 Assessment and implementation of Positive Behavior Support in preschools.
-Topics in Early Childhood Special Education.
+Topics in Early Childhood Special Education, 27(3), 174-192.

 Biglan, A. (1995).
 Translating what we know about the context of antisocial behavior in to a lower prevalence of such behavior.
-Journal of Applied Behavior Analysis, 28, 479-492
+Journal of Applied Behavior Analysis, 28, 479-492.

-Blonigen, B., Harbaugh, W., Singell, L., Horner, R.H., Irvin, L., & Smolkowski, K. 2008).
+Blonigen, B., Harbaugh, W., Singell, L., Horner, R.H., Irvin, L., & Smolkowski, K. (2008).
 Application of economic analysis to school-wide positive behavior support programs.
-Journal of Positive Behavior Interventions
+Journal of Positive Behavior Interventions.

 Bohanon, H., Fenning, P., Carney, K., Minnis, M., Anderson-Harriss, S., Moroz, K., Hicks, K., Kasper, B., Culos, C., Sailor, W., & Piggott, T. (2006).
 School-wide application of positive behavior support in an urban high school: A case study.
-Journal of Positive Behavior Interventions 8(3), 131-145
+Journal of Positive Behavior Interventions, 8(3), 131-145.

-Chapman, D., & Hofweber, C., (2000).
+Chapman, D., & Hofweber, C. (2000).
 Effective behavior support in British Columbia.
 Journal of Positive Behavior Interventions, 2(4), 235-237.

-Colvin, G., & Fernandez, E., (2000).
+Colvin, G., & Fernandez, E. (2000).
 Sustaining Effective Behavior Support Systems in an Elementary School.
-Journal of Positive Behavior Interventions 2(4), 251-253.
+Journal of Positive Behavior Interventions, 2(4), 251-253.